neffers/untitled-cryptography-project/md_docs/clientside_commands.md

 - READ: open submission [entry ID]
   - opens "Commands Associated With an Entry" with entry ID as the argument.
 - ADMIN: remove user
-  - deletes user from database (with confirmation)
+  - deletes user and all associated content from database (with confirmation)
-  - optionally deletes all content associated with that user
-    - this sounds really hard :)
-    - not sure what should be deleted and what should be anonymized